thisdotmatt/Impromptu/README.md

 You'll also want to turn off USE_MOCK_LLM, which allows developers to test the system without using API credits (mocks the output of each workflow).
 You can find the configeration in [config.py](./src/backend/config.py).

+4. Our circuit generation script requires LTSpice to be installed - place the path of the LTSpice executable in the config file.

-4. That's it!
-From here, you have two ways of running Imprompt - terminal-based and web-based.
+5. That's it!
+From here, you have two ways of running Impromptu - terminal-based and web-based.
 To run the terminal application:

 ```bash
 cd src/backend